Renu-Alias/Meridian/README.md

 ### 7. 🧭 Writing as Your Portfolio
 > *"Your writing becomes your engineering CV."*

 Every post you publish is parsed for technologies, concepts, and depth — auto-building a verified skills profile.
-Recruiters search Surfaced not for resumes, but for *thinkers*.
+Recruiters search Meridian not for resumes, but for *thinkers*.

 - Auto-generated skills graph from post content
 - Public author profile with verified expertise tags